joeytwiddle/significant-white-space/README.md

-SWS - Significant Whitespace
+# SWS - Significant Whitespace
 ----------------------------

 SWS is a preprocessor for traditional curly-brace languages (C, Java, Javascript, Haxe) which can perform transformation of source-code files to and from meaningful-indentation style (as seen in Coffescript and Python).

 In well-indented code the { and } block markers are effectively redundant.
 SWS allows you to code without them, using indentation alone to indicate blocks, and adds the { and } markers in for you later.

 SWS is also able to strip / inject semicolons, under favourable conditions.
+Please be aware of the caveats below.
+There are some situations which SWS cannot solve, so it only really works on a (nice clean) subset of parseable languages.

 SWS is written in Haxe.
 You might be able to export it to Java; so far I am building a binary via the CPP target.